maekitalo/cxxtools/doc/argument-parsing-howto.markdown

 Argument parsing with cxxtools
 ==============================

-Frequenty when we write programs, we need to pass some command line arguments to the process.
+Frequently when we write programs, we need to pass some command line arguments to the process.
 It is very common to use command line switches, which start with a minus sign followed by a character and optionally a parameter.